-- Emergency dental treatment – £23.80 This covers emergency care in a primary care NHS dental practice such as pain relief or a temporary filling.
+- Urgent dental treatment – £23.80 This covers urgent care in a primary care NHS dental practice such as pain relief or a temporary filling.

 - Band 1 course of treatment – £23.80 This covers an examination, diagnosis (including X-rays), advice on how to prevent future problems, a scale and polish if clinically needed, and preventative care such as the application of fluoride varnish or fissure sealant if appropriate.

 - Band 2 course of treatment – £65.20 This covers everything listed in Band 1 above, plus any further treatment such as fillings, root canal work or removal of teeth but not more complex items covered by Band 3.

 - Band 3 course of treatment – £282.80 This covers everything listed in Bands 1 and 2 above, plus crowns, dentures, bridges and other laboratory work.

 For information about help with dental charges, including how to claim a refund, see our section on help with health costs.

 Any treatment that your dentist believes is clinically necessary to achieve and maintain good oral health should be available on the NHS.